oswaldosalazar/videojs-example/readme.md

-# VideoJS Example
+# Video.js Example

-Quick set up of an mp4 video using VideoJS.
+Quick set up of an mp4 video using Video.js.